-The leaves are changing color and the days are getting chilly, and feels like it’s time for some hearty fare like this Autumn Harvest Beef Stew.
+The leaves are changing color and the days are getting chilly and feels like it’s time for some hearty fare like this Autumn Harvest Beef Stew.
 This stew is like a fall harvest in a bowl.
-It’s loaded with bites of potato, carrots and squash, and even a secret fall ingredient (can you guess what it is?).
+It’s loaded with bites of potato, carrots, and squash, and even a secret fall ingredient (can you guess what it is?).
 And after simmering for a few hours in a low oven, this stew becomes just so tender and flavorful and makes the whole house smell amazing.
 I like to serve a steaming bowl of this stew with a crusty loaf of bread, or a batch of freshly-made biscuits, topped with generous dollops of butter.

 Now I did say there is a secret ingredient and you’re probably wondering what that ingredient is right about now.
 So, I’ll just go ahead and give it away that the secret ingredient is apple butter.
 And while it may sound a bit unusual, trust me when I tell you that it’s totally delicious.
 The apple butter gives the stew a touch of sweetness but also a thick, rich texture.
 Plus the spices in the apple butter add a depth of flavor that goes perfectly with the tender chunks of beef.
 (And if you love apple butter like I do and want an easy recipe for making your own, try my recipe for the Easiest Homemade Apple Butter.)